zonak/grunt-ftp-deploy/README.md

 - **host** - the name or the IP address of the server we are deploying to
 - **port** - the port that the _ftp_ service is running on
+- **authPath** - an optional path to a file with credentials that defaults to `.ftppass` in the project folder if not provided
-- **authKey** - a key for looking up saved credentials in `.ftppass` (see next section).
+- **authKey** - a key for looking up credentials saved in a file (see next section).
 If no value is defined, the `host` parameter will be used
 - **src** - the source location, the local folder that we are transferring to the server
 - **dest** - the destination location, the folder on the server we are deploying to
 - **exclusions** - an optional parameter allowing us to exclude files and folders by utilizing grunt's support for [minimatch](https://github.com/isaacs/minimatch).
 The `matchBase` minimatch option is enabled, so `.git*` would match the path `/foo/bar/.gitignore`.

 ## Authentication parameters

-Usernames and passwords can be stored in an optional JSON file named `.ftppass`.
-This file should be located in the same folder as your `Gruntfile`. `.ftppass` should have the following format:
+Usernames and passwords can be stored in an optional JSON file (`.ftppass` in the project folder or optionaly defined in`authPath`).
+The credentials file should have the following format:

 ```javascript
 {